iNavLabsResearch/curita-backend/README.md

 1. Create a new project in [Supabase](https://supabase.com)
 2. Run the SQL script in `supabase_schema.sql` in your Supabase SQL Editor
+3. Run the RPC functions script in `supabase_rpc_functions.sql`
-3. Copy your project URL and API key
+4. Copy your project URL and API key

 ### 3. Environment Variables